 What Causes Bad Air Indoors?

 You might think that the same pollutants that affect the outdoors affect the indoors—and you wouldn’t be incorrect.
-Many pollutants, like particulate matter (e.g. PM2.5 and PM10), CO2, SO2, CO, and NO2 are problematic both indoors and out.
+Many environmental pollutants, like particulate matter (e.g. PM2.5 and PM10), CO2, SO2, CO, and NO2 are problematic both indoors and out.
 And air travels frequently between the indoors and outdoors, circulating whatever particles it contains, which means that the distinction can become a bit blurry.
 However, some pollutants are far more likely to cause problems indoors.

 Perhaps the most famous example of an indoor air pollutant is asbestos.
 Up until the 1970s, asbestos was used in a variety of products, particularly in construction materials.
 In 1997, after discoveries about its negative health impacts, the U.S. Consumer Product Safety Commission banned asbestos usage in wallboards.
 From that point on its usage began to decrease and face increasingly stringent regulations.
 While this has gone a long way to help prevent asbestos-related mesothelioma and other lung conditions, it’s still necessary to monitor asbestos levels and remove any asbestos found.
 And there’s more of it out there than you think—in fact, it was only recently discovered that several steam pipes in a New York City bus depot had been pumping out asbestos filled air for decades.